June K. Berg - "Thankful For" on Thanksgiving Day

 The seed for this idea of an annual listing originated in Circa 1995.
 This was in the years before Alzheimer's came into our lives.
 It was at a time while June and I were still hosting Thanksgiving at 6025 Gardena Lane for the entire family.
 June surprised me and the family on that special Thanksgiving Day - June requested at the beginning of the meal, that each member of the family in turn, around the table, verbalize why he or she was thankful on that day.
 I remember my answer was a fumbling one and less than a good response as to why I was thankful.
 But, in spite of this awkward moment, I thought it was a good thing to do.
 Later in thinking about it, I resolved to do better in the future.
 Eventually June's idea of describing and listing the blessings that we were thankful for at Thanksgiving time evolved into the present day recorded listing.

 In January of 1998, June was diagnosed with Alzheimer's.
-During the Thanksgiving preparations the year before, (1997) the family knew something was terribly wrong when June mashed the sweet potatoes instead of preparing them candied style as she had done for so many years.
+June had noticed short term memory problems in the year 1997 and asked her doctor about them at her annual physical examination in December of that year.
+June's Thanksgiving preparations in the year 1997 also, indicated to the family that something was terribly wrong.
+June inadvertently mashed the sweet potatoes instead of preparing them candied style as she had done for so many years.

 June was always a lady with a thankful heart.
 June was one who always gave thanks every day during the prayers before the meal.
 Even as June traveled more deeply into the darkness of Alzheimer's, her first thoughts and words were to always "Thank God", amid tears for all he had done for her and for us.
 In this regard June usually led the table grace…even when she was deep into the shadows of Alzheimer’s she did not forget to say table grace…she would frequently become confused but not before she had thanked God for all he had done for us…I would then step in a finish the prayer for her by reciting the simple prayer and the words that June had taught to me and the children.